illustration of a IBCLC supporting a parent and child

 Can I meet with an IBCLC before my due date?

 Yes!
 We encourage expecting parents to request an IBCLC consultation before their baby arrives.
 During a prenatal lactation consultation, your IBCLC can set you up for feeding success.
-They may complete a breast assessment, show you the best breastfeeding positions for your body, help you choose a breast pump, and prepare you for your baby’s arrival
+They may review your health history, discuss how your pregnancy is going, go over your breastfeeding goals and questions, and create a plan to help you navigate the early days after baby arrives before they return for your postpartum consultation.

 Who needs an IBCLC?

 Everyone — or at least, everyone with a baby to feed.
-While feeding your baby is natural, it’s certainly not easy.
+While lactation is biological and natural, breastfeeding is a skill, and whatever your feeding goals are, you deserve empathetic and unbiased support.
 An IBCLC understands that and will provide you with evidence-based education and lactation support to help you meet your feeding goals.
 If you are currently pregnant or have a baby, request an insurance-covered IBCLC consultation today and get the care you deserve.

 *Illustrations by Jesse Zhang